 In a recent survey on customer service, 89% of participants say that a company’s quick response plays an important role when deciding which companies to buy from.
-This is followed by an overall smooth customer experience.
+An overall smooth customer experience follows this.
 In OTT, quick response means reducing friction at every turn.
 Users should be able to get what they want with as few clicks or taps as possible.
-Take Amazon’s one-click purchase for example, where customers can complete a purchase by clicking on the “buy now” button the second they decide to buy something.
-With little to no friction, the buyer journey becomes seamless, instant, and leaves a positive experience.
+Take Amazon's one-click purchase, for example, where customers can complete a purchase by clicking on the "buy now" button the second they decide to buy something.
+With little to no friction, the buyer journey becomes seamless and instant and leaves a positive experience.

 Even better than reducing friction is to remove it altogether.
-OTT providers are partnering with carriers as a customer acquisition strategy, where the service providers bundle in the OTT service with their core services as part of a “hard bundle”, so the moment they turn on their new device, they can seamlessly access and complete service authentication.
-To illustrate, T-Mobile differentiates its services by providing its unlimited data family plan subscribers free access to Netflix through a hard bundle agreement.
-Agreements like this not only benefit customers but also allows service providers to grow their reach.
+OTT providers are partnering with carriers as a customer acquisition strategy.
+The service providers bundle the OTT service with their core services as part of a “hard bundle,” so the moment they turn on their new device, they can seamlessly access and complete service authentication.
+To illustrate, T-Mobile differentiates its services by providing unlimited data family plan subscribers free access to Netflix through a hard bundle agreement.
+Agreements like this not only benefit customers but also allow service providers to grow their reach.

 Meeting Customers on Their Terms

 At Evergent, we believe in providing users with a seamless and delightful experience at every step of their OTT streaming journey.
 More than having little to no barrier for frictionless access, a good customer experience also follows through to the end, which means allowing grace periods for payment, or having the ability to inform customers when something is wrong with their payments.

 Offering a variety of payment options is always a win-win when it comes to meeting customers on their terms and expanding your business reach.
 If unsure, use A/B testing to see what works for your users.
 Will registration before payment be a good way to go about it, or does it make more sense to offer payment options first, then register after?